Trauma Conscious Guides

 YOGA SCHOOL DIRECTOR

-Miriam is a lead teacher for the Yoga School, and a lead specialty trauma-conscious yoga guide.
+Miriam is a lead teacher at the Yoga School and a trauma-conscious yoga guide.

 • Kyle Leia Heyesen, MSW, E-RYT 500, YACEP (she/her)